 Introduction to Finding Aids

-I. Museum Archival and Manuscript Collections (Non-official Records): "All types of documentary records that contribute substantially to understanding, interpretation, and management of other park resources (cultural and natural) as well as being important resources in their own right."
-Managed as part of the museum collection, they are divided into five non-mutually exclusive types:
+All types of documentary records that contribute substantially to understanding, interpretating, and managing park resources (cultural and natural) as well as being important resources in their own right.
+Collections are divided into the following types:

 Eliza Adams Collection (no pdf at present)

 This is collection of mill girl letters currently on exhibit at the Mogan Cultural Center, in the "Lives of Factory Women" section.
 1841-1848 Accession no. 313

 Kirk Boott et al Letterbook (no pdf at present)

 This letterbook contains letters of Kirk Boott and Kirk Boott II.
 Kirk Boott was Treasurer or the Merrimack Mills, and the namesake of Boott Mills.
 1783-1813, Accession no. 583

 Ruther I. Brennan Papers (no pdf at present)